flarum/docs/docs/extend/routes.md

 ### Views

-You can inject is Laravel's [View](https://laravel.com/docs/6.x/views) factory into your controller.
+You can inject Laravel's [View](https://laravel.com/docs/6.x/views) factory into your controller.
 This will allow you to render a [Blade template](https://laravel.com/docs/6.x/blade) into your controller's response.

-First, you will need to tell the factory where it can find your extension's view files by adding a `View` extender to `extend.php`:
+First, you will need to tell the view factory where it can find your extension's view files by adding a `View` extender to `extend.php`:

 ```php
 use Flarum\Extend;